pangpang20/docs.getdbt.com/website/snippets/_snapshots-yaml-config.md

-Configurations can be applied to snapshots using the [YAML syntax](/docs/build/snapshots#configuring-snapshots), available in Versionless and dbt v1.9 and higher, in the `snapshot` directory file.
+Define snapshots using the latest [YAML syntax](/docs/build/snapshots#configuring-snapshots), available in Versionless and dbt v1.9 and higher, in the `snapshot` directory file.